-A request by Kerry E Burt for approval of a minor subdivision of 40 acres to create two (2) agriculturally zoned lots.
+A request by Kerry E Burt for approval of a minor subdivision of 40 acres to create two (2) agricultural lots.
 The applicant is requesting a waiver of Section 8.4.7 of the El Paso County Land Development Code (2019) for Lot 1 which requires a finding of water sufficiency.
-The County Attorney has made a recommendation of approval of the waiver request.
 The applicant has requested concurrent applications for a special use to allow for an outdoor amusement center and a rezoning of one of the parcels from the A-